Luwaja/Software-Engineering-Laser-Tag-Project/README.md

 + Code up game start count-down timer

 =============================Instructions=============================
-1. Connect to database.
-(More instructions to come)
+1. Download the postgresql JDBC driver located here: https://jdbc.postgresql.org/download/ and place it the folder
+2. Manually load the driver with the program, this is done with the following commands:
+    1. javac LasaerTag.java Player.java
+    2. java -cp "PATH TO YOUR FOLDER\postgres-42.5.4.jar;PATH TO YOUR FOLDER" LaserTag
-2. Enter a player ID into the ID textbox, if there is no existing codename associated with the player ID, then enter your new codename.
+2. Enter a player ID into the ID textbox and the given code name, once filled out press start game or hit f5 for the program to insert its values in the  database.
-3. Once you are done entering all players, press the start game button.
+3. NOTE: if you want a fresh experience the database reset button must be hit in heroku.
-4. Boom.
+4. Wait for the start up countdodwn and Boom.
 Gaming time.